 Schools are allocated dollars and personnel in accordance with the resources outlined in this guide.
-In order to provide educators with the ability to adapt resources to meet students' needs, principals have the autonomy to reallocate their basic operating dollar amounts for other purposes, with the exception of enrollment driven teachers, summer reorganization, and the neighborhood high school assistant principal.
-Centrally allocated positions and resources (e.g., special education teachers or multilingual specialists) may not be reallocated for other purposes.
+In order to provide educators with the ability to adapt resources to meet students' needs, principals have the autonomy to reallocate their basic operating dollar amounts for other purposes, with the exception of enrollment driven teachers, summer reorganization, the neighborhood high school assistant principal, and 120 hours of extra-curricular for elementary schools.
+Centrally allocated positions and resources (e.g., special education multilingual teachers) may not be reallocated for other purposes.
 Additionally, schools can pool resources to share part-time positions (see Appendix A for more information on reallocating positions).
-It is strongly preferred that schools choosing to pool resources work with other schools within their learning network; the District will consider inter-network resource sharing on a case-by-case basis.
+It is strongly preferred that schools choosing to pool resources work with other schools within their network; the District will consider inter-network resource sharing on a case-by-case basis.
 All school budgets must be 1) aligned to the Comprehensive Planning Document; 2) developed in consultation with the school's SAC or commensurate stakeholder advisory group; 3) approved by the assistant superintendent overseeing the school; and 4) compliant with grant requirements as outlined in this document.